 I regularly read articles which discuss explicitly or implicitly how training improves the performance of individuals, teams and whole organisations.
-Some of them offer good, solid evidence and I will reference a few here.
+Some of them offer good, solid evidence and I will reference a few here and draw attention to the benefits of using business management games.
 The UK lags behind many of its European competitors in terms of productivity.
 This is an issue that really concerns me and one where I have both strong views and a few ideas.
 So, here’s my summary of the situation and my argument why all organisations should step up and start developing their employees’ skills.

 The UK is leaving the EU and we need to ensure that all organisations invest in learning and development (L&D) to enable them to successfully compete in new markets as well as existing markets with different rules.
 I know I’m not alone here, Steve Hill, the external engagement director at the Open University stated, “The UK’s productivity keeps falling behind other developed countries, and this is unlikely to improve unless firms invest properly in training.”

 The UK average (L&D) spend per employee is £1,068, (The Bersin UK corporate learning factbook for 2016).
 This represents an uplift of between 10-16% on previous years since the recession.
 Whilst there has been an increase in both L&D spend and the number of training hours, is the effort being directed in the most appropriate way?
 The report also reveals that instructor-led training accounts for almost a third of training hours.
 However, it is being superseded by less formal methods; online learning, experiential learning, on-the-job training and collaboration.
 Business management games can be used in the face to face environment and online and, with the right facilitation make use of experiential learning and all this offers the learner.

 Investment in management training increases productivity and staff retention across the organisation